 You can fill out an application for the SASSA Foster Child Grant in your closest SASSA branch once you receive the court order.
 The SASSA website has instructions for applying online.

-You can get the application form at SASSA and complete it in front of an officer, or you can fill it out yourself.
-If you are having trouble filling out the form yourself, the officer is available to assist you.
+You can get the application form at SASSA and complete it before an officer, or you can complete it yourself.
+The officer can assist you if you need help filling out the form.
 The officer will conduct your interview or have your designated person do it.

 After you have taken the interview, they will let you know if you are eligible for the grant.
 You will receive a stamped receipt after submitting your application.
 This stamp includes the name of the SASSA officer who helped you with your application and the Application ID.
 This receipt proves that you applied, even if you do not qualify.